gpmerola/Auto-dN-dS/README.md

 # Auto-dN-dS
 Auto-dN-dS is a package designed to automate the retrieval, alignment, and dN/dS calculation of coding sequences (CDS) across species.
-This package downloads the entire CDS of humans and a user-selected species, aligning these sequences, performing quality control, and calculating the dN/dS ratio (Hurst et al. 2002, 10.1016/S0168-9525(02)02722-1) in order to estimate the level of purifying or positive selection.
+This package downloads the entire CDS of humans and a user-selected species, aligning these sequences, performing quality control, and calculating the dN/dS ratio [(Hurst, 2002)](https://pubmed.ncbi.nlm.nih.gov/12175810/) in order to estimate the level of purifying or positive selection.

 ## Overview of scripts